ninewise/dissertation/umgap/chapter.md

 create a frequency table.
 This suggests subdividing the data per read.

-This dimension of subdivision gives the opportunity for easy parallelisation, following a map-reduce [TODO ref] strategy.
-Each read can be processed in a separate thread, with little to no parallelisation overhead.
-This allows realisation of the full power of the executing machine.
+This dimension of subdivision gives the opportunity for easy parallelization, following a map-reduce [TODO ref] strategy.
+Each read can be processed in a separate thread, with little to no parallelization overhead.
+This allows realization of the full power of the executing machine.

-The other dimension of subdivision, as a sequence of analysis steps, allows for better optimisation of each step.
-After all, a program given a single task can specialize and can share the cost of a possibly slow initialisation step over all reads it will process.
-Parallelisation is still possible with this subdivision, though less efficient, by running each step in a separate process, passing along reads after a process has finished its task.
+The other dimension of subdivision, as a sequence of analysis steps, allows for better optimization of each step.
+After all, a program given a single task can specialize and can share the cost of a possibly slow initialization step over all reads it will process.
+Parallelization is still possible with this subdivision, though less efficient, by running each step in a separate process, passing along reads after a process has finished its task.
 However, this manner of subdivision has